-- In most cases, parents will administer medicines to their children themselves out of school hours, but where this is not possible, parents of children in need of medication must ensure that the school is accurately advised about the medication, its usage and administration.
-Parents must complete the Medicine form kept in the office before a medicine can be administered by staff; - Primary school children may be able to manage their own medication, under adult supervision but again, only with parental agreement given through the appropriate paperwork as above; - Parents are responsible for ensuring that all medication kept in school e.g. asthma pumps, EpiPens, are kept up to date; - Parents are responsible for notifying the school if there is a change in circumstances e.g. if a child is deemed to be no longer asthmatic by completing a new Medical Information Record which will be sent home in the end of term mailing in July for the new academic year to ensure that all information is up to date.
+- Primary school children may be able to manage their own medication, under adult supervision but again, only with parental agreement given through the appropriate paperwork as above; - Parents are responsible for ensuring that all medication kept in school e.g. asthma pumps, epinephrine autoinjectors, are kept up to date; - Parents are responsible for notifying the school if there is a change in circumstances e.g. if a child is deemed to be no longer asthmatic by completing a new Medical Information Record which will be sent home yearly to ensure all information is kept up to date.